-The free shuttle service is funded by Hartz Mountain Industries and is designed to serve businesses in the Harmon Meadow area and residents of Harper Apartments at 100 Park Plaza Drive as well as Osprey Cove at 45 Meadowlands Parkway in Secaucus.
+Hartz Mountain Industries fund the free shuttle service to serve businesses in the Harmon Meadow area and residents of Harper Apartments at 100 Park Plaza Drive and Osprey Cove at 45 Meadowlands Parkway in Secaucus.
 The shuttle links these locations with the Secaucus Junction Train Station.
-The service was launched in December 2005 and currently four minibuses are used to provide the service.
+EZ Ride launched the service in December 2005, and currently, four minibuses are used to provide the service.